-- Encourage all students to complete the FAFSA.
+- Encourage all students to complete the Free Application for Federal Student Aid (FAFSA).
 Even if students aren’t committed to postsecondary plans, it is important for them to fill out the FAFSA so they can receive financial aid if they do decide to attend higher education.
-There might be scholarship opportunities for students and parenting students,, including our Youth Leadership & Scholarship Program.
-See more information on our Financial Aid Tip Sheet.
+There are a variety of scholarship opportunities for students, including our Youth Leadership & Scholarship Program.
+See more information about the FAFSA on our Financial Aid Tip Sheet or Financial Aid webpage.

 - Host a college tour.
 A college tour is a great way to experience college life first-hand and imagine oneself there.
 If a college tour isn’t feasible, host a panel of current homeless college students or alumni to talk about their experiences and answer questions.
 Read how one liaison hosted a “McKinney-Vento Opportunity Tour” and get ideas for how you might replicate her success.